 |

-Teen Anger CounselingManaging teen anger issues is possible through teen anger counseling.
-If not treated teen anger can result in bullying, abuse, and violence.
-Keep reading for help resolving teen anger issues and determining if teen anger counseling will benefit a teen struggling with anger.
 Teen anger can either be a response or a symptom.
 As a response, it may be a transient, justified, and normal occurrence.
 It is normal to feel anger as one deals with betrayal, grief, loss, failure, shame, and other difficult, but typical, parts of the teen experience and of life.
 As a response, it may also signal something more traumatic and worthy of investigation: bullying, child abuse, cyberstalking, a threat.
 In addition, teen anger can be a symptom of several different disorders: substance abuse, intermittent explosive disorder, conduct disorder, and oppositional defiant disorder, for example.
+These may or may not require teen anger counseling.
 Both prior to, and in the course of seeking counseling for teen anger, getting to the root of why the teen is angry is a crucial element.
 This article gives an overview of some considerations when thinking about teen anger counseling.
-Does the Teen Need Anger Counseling?
+Is there a need for teen anger counseling?
 If the teen’s anger is readily identified as a response to a normal life event, consider how quickly you want to rush into counseling.
 A lot of this will depend on the teen: if s/he has a history of difficulty dealing with emotional disturbances to his or her life, then being proactive may be the best course of action.
 If you don’t have good reason to think your teen can’t get through the stages with only family and faith support, it might be good for the teen to learn that s/he can handle it.
 Because the difficult bits of life keep on coming.
-A too quick turning to counseling could deprive the teen of a chance to work out his or her feelings of anger on his or her own in a safe environment.
+A too quick turn to counseling could deprive the teen of a chance to work out his or her feelings of anger on his or her own in a safe environment.
+In this case teen anger counseling may not be the best answer.
 Anger As a Symptom If the teen’s anger is continuing unabated weeks after an incident, or you can’t determine that the anger is a response, it’s worth considering anger as a symptom.
 Three disorders common to teens and having anger as a hallmark are listed here with key symptoms:

 In the case of IED, certain pharmaceuticals have been found useful for helping to manage rage, including anticonvulsants, anti-anxiety agents, mood regulators, and antidepressants.
 Group counseling and relaxation techniques are also possibilities. sources psychcentral.com aacap.org mayoclinic.com Related Article: Teen Violence Treatment >>